-The appended claims set forth the features of the invention tages, may be best understood from the following detailed description taken in conjunction with the accompanying drawings of which:
+The appended claims set forth the features of the invention with particularity.
+The invention, together with its advantages, may be best understood from the following detailed description taken in conjunction with the accompanying drawings of which:

-FIG. 1A is a block schematic diagram illustrating a first exemplary system infrastructure in accordance with the 30 present invention in which content translation services are performed by a third-party proxy service that translates content requested from a client that is retrieved from one or more network resources into a scalable vector representation and delivers the translated content to the client;
+FIG. 1A is a block schematic diagram illustrating a first present invention in which content translation services are performed by a third-party proxy service that translates content requested from a client that is retrieved from one or more network resources into a scalable vector representation and delivers the translated content to the client;